NathanBLEGEND/SafuuX-Node-Deployment/README.md

-# Deploy a Windows SafuuX Node in your existing Azure subscription.
+# Deploy a WINDOWS SafuuX Node (Full or Lite) in your existing Azure subscription.